glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 ```

 # Outro
-Combine if-statements, while loops, and function calls, and we have a working language (barring
+Combine the if-statement, the while loop, and then function call syntaxing, and we have a working language (barring
 pointers, operators, and everything else that makes a language expressive, of course).
 Furthermore,
 ANSI-C proves to serve as a highly portable stack machine (with a bit of creativity),
 which makes a perfect target for compilation (or transpilation if we are being pedantic).